marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

 This overlap indicates that these countries experienced both rapid growth in population density and significant economic expansion.

-### Question 2: How does population density growth impact GDP growth across countries from 2000 to 2018?
+## Question 2: How does population density growth impact GDP growth across countries from 2000 to 2018?

 - To answer this question I used the column [GDP (USD)] and [Population Density] from the Development Indicators dataset.

+#### 1. Data Filtering
 - I focused on data from the years 2000 and 2018 to calculate the **percentage growth**, allowing for a clear comparison of long-term trends in **population density and GDP over nearly two decades**.
 This approach highlights significant changes without the complexity of year-by-year analysis.

 ```ruby